-7.84 MODAL DYNAMIC
+7.87 MODAL DYNAMIC

 This procedure is used to calculate the response of a structure subject to dynamic loading.
 Although the deformation up to the onset of the dynamic calculation can be nonlinear, this procedure is basically linear and assumes that the response can be written as a linear combination of the lowest modes of the structure.
-To this end, these modes must have been calculated in a previous FREQUENCY,STORAGE=YES step (not necessarily in the same calculation).
+To this end, these modes must have been calculated in a previous FREQUENCY,STORAGE=YES step (not necessarily in the same calculation; notice that if in the frequency step the parameter PERTURBATION was used on the STEP card, PERTURBATION must also be used on the STEP card in the modal dynamics step).
 In the MODAL DYNAMIC step the eigenfrequencies, modes and mass matrix are recovered from the file jobname.eig.
 The time period of the loading is characterized by its total length and the length of an increment.
 Within each increment the loading is assumed to be linear, in which case the solution is exact apart from modeling inaccuracies and the fact that not all eigenmodes are used.
 The number of eigenmodes used is taken from the previous FREQUENCY step.
-Since a modal dynamic step is a perturbation step, all previous loading is removed.
+Since a modal dynamic step is a perturbation step about some static state (a zero state if the parameter PERTURBATION was not used on the STEP card), all previous loading is removed.
 The loading defined within the step is multiplied by the amplitude history for each load as specified by the AMPLITUDE parameter on the loading card, if any.
 If no amplitude applies all loading is applied at the start of the step.
 Loading histories extending beyond the amplitude time scale are extrapolated in a constant way.
 The absence of the AMPLITUDE parameter on a loading card leads to a constant load.